Going Out In Lilongwe

 Top restaurants in Lilongwe

-At Malawian style we love to dine out and here are our favourite restaurants in the capital.
+At Malawian style we love to dine out and here are our favorite restaurants in the capital.

-Don Brioni’s Bistro, Mandala Rd/ Old Town (Area 4), Lilongwe, Malawi
+Don Brioni’s Bistro, Mandala Rd/ Old Town (Area 4)

 Situated under Kigoni town lodge Don Brioni is known for its quality food and excellent hosts, Brian and Hope.
 Over the years Don Brioni’s has picked up many regulars, securing their return with outstanding dishes and great atmosphere.
 The charming décor and good location, makes Don Brioni’s a perfect little retreat from the city bustle.
 Highly recommended.